- Which activities or costs does the Real Estate Foundation typically fund?

 Often, an application is not successful because it does not demonstrate a strong fit with our mandate and granting priorities, or fails to provide adequate and clear information about the project and expected outcomes.
 Sometimes, even when an application appears to have met the full criteria of the grants program, it might not be approved.
 Other factors, such as the amount of money available and the relative strengths of competing applications come into play in the decision making process.

-- Does the Real Estate Foundation provide funding for core activities or organizational development?
+- Does the Real Estate Foundation provide funding indirect/administration/overhead costs or organizational development?

 - Does the Real Estate Foundation provide funding for economic development related projects?